ssh0/dot/README.md

 * show diff
 * edit file
 * replace
-* replace and make backu
+* replace and make backup
 * do nothing

+With option `-i` or `--ignore`, this script ignores conflict files and links.

+With option `-f` or `--force`, this script ignores all conflicts and force make symbolic links.

+With option `-b` or `--backup`, this script ignores all conflicts and force make symbolic links but make it original backup named `file.bak`.

-With option "-i", this script runs without interaction mode and with "-v", this script shows verbose messages.
+With `-v` or `--verbose`, this script shows verbose messages.

 ![dot set](./img/dot_set.png)

+### <a name="dot_update">dot update</a>

+Combined command of 'pull' and 'set' commands.

+Same option of `set` command.

 ### <a name="dot_add">dot add</a>